theturtle32/WebSocket-Node/docs/WebSocketClient.md

 The number of milliseconds to wait after sending a close frame for an acknowledgement to come back before giving up and just closing the socket.

 **tlsOptions** - object - *Default: {}*
-Options to pass to `https.connect` if connecting via TLS
+Options to pass to `https.request` if connecting via TLS

 Methods